Interior of prayer hall.

 Al-Jamia Suffa-Tul-Islam Grand Mosque, Bradford

-Also known as Bradford Grand Mosque, this expressive building is situated on the site of a disused railway line and station.
+Also known as Bradford Grand Mosque, this expressive building is situated on a disused railway line and station site.

 Also known as Bradford Grand Mosque, this landmark mosque was built between 2002 and 2014. © Historic England Archive.
 DP143566.